 - A Dying Light in Corduba by Lindsey Davis

-The two independent bookshops in Cordoba that carry a selection of books in English are: Librería Luque book shop on Calle Jesús y María, 6 and El Laberinto on Rda. de Isasa, 4.
+The two independent bookshops in Cordoba that carry small selections of books in English are: Librería Luque book shop on Calle Jesús y María, 6 and El Laberinto on Rda. de Isasa, 4.
 El Laberinto sells the lovely Illustrated History of Cordoba and the more voluminous History of Cordoba.

 If you read any good books on Cordoba, please recommend them in the comments below.